coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 008.md

 Net and Bruce meet, exchanging pleasantries.
 Bruce is keeping watch as Net moves further into the building. [[Seo]] tells Net about the fights we had, and [[Emerick]] explains about the shipment that we hadn't been expecting that arrived.

 We discuss if we wish to take this surprise shipment.
 It is in a large, specialized container and will be rather tough to grab, but we realize if we go the corporate route we can pretend to be associated to the company that funds them.
-Net starts off by suggesting Emerick pose as a corpo, since he refuses to let Seo put himself into this kind of danger. [[Garf]] convinces Net to let her be the corpo in this situation.
+Net starts off by suggesting Emerick pose as a corpo, since he refuses to let Seo put himself into this kind of danger. [[content/Nuclear Chrome/Player Characters/Deceased/Garf]] convinces Net to let her be the corpo in this situation.
 Net and Seo are going to go back to the [[Curb Stomping Word Vomit]] warehouse to pick up some things to help with this plan - namely, to make Garf look like a corpo.

 On making it back to the safehouse, [[Charley]] is pulling up.
 Seo gets out and greets Charley, who looks rather contemplative.
 Net gives Charley a very sharp look and asks if they can talk while Seo heads inside.